booleans 2: test with bool

 • bool(anything) returns True or False

-• assertFalse(anything) checks if the result of bool(anything) is False, it raises AssertionError if it is not
+• assertFalse(anything) checks if the result of bool(anything) is True and raises AssertionError if it is

-• assertTrue(anything) checks if the result of bool(anything) is True, it raises AssertionError if it is not
+• assertTrue(anything) checks if the result of bool(anything) is False and it raises AssertionError if it is

 code from the chapter